Enders/weiqi-dmc/README.md

 WeiqiDMC stands for *Weiqi Distributed Monte Carlo*, just a fancy temporary name because naming it *GoSomething* would have made matters confusing, wouldn't it?

 As it stands, the project is just a pet-project made to test out the hypothesis that performance losses in Elixir (compared to C/C++, especially when it comes to memory management) can be offseted by the ease of writing distributed applications.
-Monte Carlo estimation seems like a good candidate as simulations are mostly independent, and RAVE can be seen as a main controller, spawning the simulations.
-Looks like a good use case for Elixir!

 ## Main features